DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 <a name="12"></b>
 ##### Average duration of wildfires

-Another important insight that can potentially reveal the capability of the states to deal with water is the duration of the wildfires.
+Another important insight that can potentially reveal the capability of the states to deal with fire is the duration of the wildfires.
 The data contain the fire discovery date and also the date when the fire got under control.
 So we can calculate the duration of the wildfire, which is plotted in the following.

 <a name="13"></b>
 ###### Average duration of wildfires per state